nida78/wp-wiki-tooltip/readme.txt

 7. See nice and helpful tooltips

 == Changelog ==
+Here the last three major releases are listed, only.
+Find complete log of all changes in the [extra changelog file](https://github.com/nida78/wp-wiki-tooltip/blob/master/CHANGELOG.md)!

 = [1.7.0 - C2H5NO2 | Glycine](https://github.com/nida78/wp-wiki-tooltip/releases/tag/1.7.0) =
 *Release Date - October 22nd, 2016*